 One of the most precious of all gemstones, emerald derives its name from the ancient Greek word for green.
 The first known emerald mines, which date to at least 330 BC in Egypt, supplied Cleopatra with her favorite gems.
 Because green is the color of spring, emerald is seen by many as the symbol of rebirth.
 Although it’s the birthstone for May, this luscious gem is popular with women born in other months of the year.
 Here are a few ideas on how to wear emerald costume jewelry.

 The color emerald is associated with the richest landscapes and the lushest greens.
 Ireland is the Emerald Isle, and Seattle, the real-life Emerald City.
-In 2013, Pantone named emerald the Color of the Year, and I wrote about it in my very first blog post that February.
+In 2013, Pantone named it the Color of the Year, and I wrote about it in my very first blog post that February.
 But for me, this rich, elegant, and luxurious hue is always a top choice.

 Emerald gemstones range in color from blue-green to green.
 Greens are typically cool colors and, therefore, more flattering to women who look best in a cool color palette.
 However, some greens work for women whose color palette is warm, especially if the stones are set in gold-tone (warm) metal.
 Cool and warm are terms used in Seasonal Color Analysis.